elmcraft/elmcraft.org/content/faqs/slack-history.md

 ### Why don’t we just switch to something else?

-There are close to 15,000 members on Slack now, so a move anywhere is not trivial.
+There are over 20,000 members on Slack now, so a move anywhere is not trivial.

 More than 80% of our message traffic is in high volume channels #beginners and #general which don’t particularly benefit from history.

 ### Okay, but have you considered <some alternative service>?

 Lots of other services have been suggested.
-More suggestions is not going to help switching to some other service.

 The migration issue remains regardless of which service it is, which brings the question as to whether history is worth a migration.

 Slack seems to work great in most respects and many folks seem to like it just fine.
 We never see folks suggesting a service move because of Slack functions at large, it only ever seems to recur around the history question.

-Any migration potentially just trades off one aspect (it’s annoying I don’t have history) for another set (this isn’t Slack).
+Any migration potentially just trades off one problem (it’s annoying I don’t have history) for a different set of problems (this isn’t Slack).

 ### Why don’t we have some service / addon that keeps history?